Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 But what is a computer?
 Basically, a computer is an electronic machine that is capable of performing a lot of operations on numbers.
 For example, The SAPHYR I can do 1 000 000 operations per second!

-The SAPHYR I come in 3 main part:
+The SAPHYR I come in 3 main parts:

 - The main case, also call "the computer"
 - The keyboard